◊ THE CLASS: Spin Class ◊

-One Cycle is located in the heart of Mission right on 4th Street, between 22nd and 21st Avenue SW.
-The location is kind of perfect and getting full fruits for it considering the area is littered with great boutiques, restaurants, cafes and bars that will be happy to take your business after class (Phil and Sebastian is one of our favs, as is Mercato and AÑEJO – hmmm spin and a margarita anyone!?).
-It’s easily walkable from downtown or 17th Avenue, and taking public transport is pretty easy with buses running along 4th St. and 17th Ave.
-There are four reserved parking stalls next to their building and the others can be used when their neighbours are closed – but pay attention to their neighbours business hours so you’re not caught in the stall when they’re open, i.e. early morning class that gets out at 10:20am but the shop opens at 10am.
+They’re located in the heart of Mission right on 4th Street, between 22nd and 21st Avenue SW.
+The location is kind of perfect and getting full fruits for it, considering the area is littered with great boutiques, restaurants, cafes and bars that will happily take your money after class (Phil and Sebastian is one of our favs).
+It’s easily walkable from downtown or 17th Avenue, and taking public transport is easy with buses running along 4th St. and 17th Ave.
+There are four reserved parking stalls next to the building and the others can be used when their neighbours are closed – but pay attention to their neighbours business hours so you’re not caught in the stall when they’re open, i.e. early morning class that gets out at 10:20am but the shop opens at 10am.

 CLASS SCHEDULE + PRICE

 Guess how many classes One Cycle has?!
 One. hah.
-Their name is actually meant to represent their philosophy of oneness, riding as one, one tribe, one love, one cycle, etc. etc. – but it also happens to represent the amount of class styles they have.
-You can expect every class to include high-intensity cardio, muscle-sculpting strength training, and rhythm-based choreography.
-Almost every class is 50 minutes long, except for one Sunday evening class that’s 60 minutes, and any variation from class to class will come from the instructors.
-The class schedule is super consistent with the same six classes every day Monday-Thursday starting at 6:30am, but the the last class is at 6:30pm, which isn’t that late – especially if you don’t even get out of work until 5:30 or 6:00 (we’ve talked about this with Stax – we know Calgary is an early city but stiiiill).
-Fridays are leaner with the last class at 5:00pm and weekends have 4-5 classes per day, Saturdays wrap up by 11:30 and Sundays have the 60 minute class at 4:30pm – which we like – that’s a great time.
-You can definitely book online ahead of time, but unlike many spin studios now, you only choose your bike when you check-in on a map at the front desk.
+The name actually represents their philosophy of oneness, riding as one, one tribe, one love, one cycle, etc. etc. – but it also happens to represent the class variety.
+You can expect every class to include high-intensity cardio, strength training, and rhythm-based choreography.
+Almost every class is 50 minutes long, except for one on Sunday that’s 60, and any variation will come from the instructors.
+The class schedule is super consistent with the same six classes every Monday-Thursday starting at 6:30am and the last class at 6:30pm, which isn’t that late – espesh if you don’t get out of work until 5:30/6:00 (we’ve talked about this).
+Fridays are leaner with the last class at 5:00pm and weekends have 4-5 classes per day wrapping by 11:30 on Saturday and Sundays have the 60 minute class at 4:30pm – which we like, that’s a great time.
+You can book online ahead of time, but unlike many spin studios now, you only choose your bike when you check-in on a map at the front desk.
 If going with friends and you want to be together, or you have your fav spot, it’s recommended to show up a bit earlier to do so.
-Considering all classes are the same “spin class”, all levels of experience are welcome and if you’re newer to spin, it’s recommended to arrive 20-25 minutes before the start of class to select your bike on the map and properly get set-up.
+Considering all classes are the same “spin class”, all levels of experience are welcome and if you’re newer to spin, it’s recommended to arrive 20-25 minutes before to select your bike on the map and properly set-up.

-Pricing at One Cycle is pretty reasonable at $18 per drop-in, however shoe rentals and shower towels aren’t included and cost $2 (each) per visit, which puts them on par with their Calgary friends YYC Cycle at $20, and above Stax Cycle Club at $17.50 including shoes.
-Monthly and annual memberships are worth signing up for if you plan on attending class more than four times a week, otherwise the 20 Class Card is your best value.
-The funny thing is they call the memberships ‘unlimited’ but you can only attend a maximum of seven classes a week – not that most normal humans would go more than seven times a week, but anyhoo.
+Pricing at One Cycle is pretty reasonable at $18 per drop-in, however shoe rentals and shower towels aren’t included and cost $2 (each) per visit, which puts them on par with their Calgary friends YYC Cycle at $20, and above Stax Cycle Club at $17.50.
+Memberships are worth signing up for if you plan on attending class more than four times a week, otherwise the 20 Class Card is your best value.
+The funny thing is, they call the memberships ‘unlimited’ but you can only attend a maximum of seven classes a week – not that most normal humans would go more than seven times a week, but anyhoo.

 - Drop-in: $18